Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls: Introduction

 \section{Introduction}

 Transfemoral amputees have been shown to have elevated metabolic cost when walking compared to able-bodied gait \cite{van_schaik_metabolic_2019} as well as commonly exhibiting prominent hip compensations, such as circumduction \cite{gailey_review_2008}.
-Typically these individuals are clinically prescribed a microprocessor knee (MPK) and a passive prosthetic foot (e.g. carbon-fiber dynamic response feet).
+Typically these individuals are clinically prescribed a microprocessor knee (MPK) and a passive prosthetic foot (e.g. carbon-fiber dynamic response feet), which are often separate commercial products targeting individual joints.
 These devices dissipate energy and cannot provide positive power which might explain elevated metabolic cost for amputees \cite{winter_biomechanics_1991}.
 In the past several decades researchers have developed powered prostheses \cite{sup_design_2008,tran_lightweight_2022} capable of providing net positive work to the amputee, with the goal of reducing metabolic cost \cite{au_powered_2009}.

-Over the past two decades above-knee powered prostheses have typically used joint level impedance control at the knee and ankle \cite{sup_design_2008}.
+Above-knee powered prostheses have typically used joint level impedance control at the knee and ankle \cite{sup_design_2008}.
 Inspired by \cite{hogan_impedance_1985}, for each desired gait behavior the torque-angle relationship at each joint is parameterized over discrete phases of the gait cycle.
 Recently, state-of-the-art powered prosthesis controllers expand on this approach by estimating a continuous gait \textit{phase variable} to parameterize their control law for the knee and ankle joints over the gait cycle \cite{rachel_gehlhar_review_2023}.
 This control method can enable a wide variety of gait behaviors; however, there remain existing limitations with this approach.
 For example, understanding how changes in knee or ankle parameters affect energetic cost or induce unwanted hip compensations is challenging.